Close Menu

 Palak paneer, a popular Indian dish made with spinach and cottage cheese, is a delicious and satisfying way to enjoy this iron-rich vegetable.

-You will be surprised to know that the 100 grams of cooked spinach contains 3.6 mg of iron, which is 20% of the DV.
+A 100-gram serving of cooked spinach contains about 3.6 mg of iron, which is 20% of the daily value (DV).

-It is because of reduced water content and raw spinach is loaded with oxalic acid which hinders the absorption of iron and calcium, however it breaks down in higher temperatures or when cooked, increasing the bioavailability of iron and other minerals.
+Raw spinach is loaded with oxalic acid which hinders the absorption of iron and calcium, however it breaks down in higher temperatures or when cooked, increasing the bioavailability of iron and other minerals in the body.

-With various varieties such as matki dal (Moth beans), chanal dal (Chickpea), toor dal (Pigeon pea), moong dal (Mung bean), and urad dal (Urd bean), there are endless possibilities for including lentils into your meals.
-Matki dal, which are native to Rajasthan, are the richest source of iron of all lentils.
+With various varieties such as matki dal (Moth beans), chanal dal (Chickpea), toor dal (Pigeon pea), moong dal (Mung bean), and urad dal (Urd bean), there are endless possibilities for including dal into your meals.
+Matki dal, which are native to Rajasthan, are the richest source of iron of all pulses.

 Iron content (100 grams, raw, mature seeds):